Navigation

 Aftercare for echocardiogram

 If you have an echocardiogram as an out-patient procedure, you’ll be able to go home straight after your test.
-You should be able to drive home and carry on with your usual day-to-day activities.
+If you didn’t have a sedative, you should be able to drive home and carry on with your usual day-to-day activities.

 If you were given medicines to increase your heart rate in a pharmacological stress echocardiogram, you may need to rest for about 20 minutes after the test.
 This will make sure the effects of the medicines have completely worn off before you leave the hospital.
 It’s best not to drive that day – ask someone to drive you home.